Info to Know Before Leasing Commercial Property

 Unless leasing space in a brand new commercial property, tenants should ensure to include language on tenant improvements in their lease.
 These are just as they sound, improvements or modifications to an existing commercial space.

-A lease should clearly define (i) who is financial responsible for said improvements and (ii) who will own them once the lease ends (typically the Landlord since improvements become part of the commercial property, but in cases of fixtures it could be negotiated).
+A lease should clearly define (i) who is financially responsible for said improvements and (ii) who will own them once the lease ends (typically the Landlord since improvements become part of the commercial property, but in cases of fixtures it could be negotiated).

 Exterior signage is vitally important to any business and often leases are vague on sign specification.
 To ensure your business has optimal visibility at your commercial property, your lease should contain language on what kind of signage is permitted and where it may be placed.